wp-plugins/football-pool/readme.txt

 * Several hooks (filters and actions) that make the plugin extensible.
 See help page for details.
 * Import CSV & Overwrite will now exit with an error when the file is invalid.
 The data will not be erased.
 * Import CSV & Overwrite will ask for an extra confirmation.
-* Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
-Thanks Sergio for reporting the bug and helping me with the debug info.
 * Bug fix: undefined index 'ranking' on the ranking page.

 = 2.3.5 =